 Stewart graduated from the University of Lancaster in Politics and Marketing.
-In 1975 Stewart pioneered a research project on Open Government at the UK Consumers’ Association.
-He then visited the USA and Canada, meeting consumer advocates, politicians and journalists researching the emerging Freedom of Information and privacy legislation.
-His subsequent publication was financed by the Outer Circle Policy Unit, titled Open Government: Lessons from America, and a new career was born.
-Consumer research and working for The Economist as a business journalist honed his skills as an investigator and writer.
+In 1975 Stewart initiated research on Open Government at the UK Consumers’ Association.
+He then made an independent trip to the USA and Canada, meeting consumer advocates, politicians and journalists researching Freedom of Information (FoI) and privacy legislation.
+He had articles published in The Geographical Magazine, in 1977 on the use of the FoI Act by the Navajo Tribe of Arizona, and The Times in 1978 on the use of the FoI Act to improve car safety.
+In May 1980, the Outer Circle Policy Unit published his Open Government: Lessons from America.
+His career included consumer research and working for The Economist as a business journalist where he wrote occasionally on privacy laws and honed his skills as an investigator and writer.

 He launched the Privacy Laws & Business Newsletter in February 1987.
 In October 1988 he organised PL&B’s first international conference.
 Stewart co-founded and chaired the UK’s Data Protection Forum, and has spoken at conferences around the world.
 He lives and works in Pinner, has a beautiful wife, who wrote this, and 3 adult sons.

 Overall strategic management of all Privacy Laws & Business data protection services including recruitment, consulting, training, auditing, publications and events.
 Responsible for effective planning, delegating, coordinating, staffing, organising, and decision-making across all areas of business operations.
 K’an joined Privacy Laws & Business in May 2017.
 His years of management in customer service, operations, events, marketing and communication strategies have given him the tools to offer relevant and value added solutions for any organisation’s data protection and privacy programmes.
 K’an has also spent time teaching English in Japan.